adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 blog and was received quite well among my colleague software engineers as well as non-technical friends.
-It was meant as an answer to a different blog post complaining about: aspiring programmers asking wrong questions about career bootstrapping, businessess and universities marketing constant lack of talent (encouraging too much people to study IT related fields) and all the worthless stuff the universities are teaching.
+It was meant as an answer to a different blog post complaining about: aspiring programmers asking wrong questions about career bootstrapping, businesses and universities marketing constant lack of talent (encouraging too much people to study IT related fields) and all the worthless stuff the universities are teaching.
 Some of the bits apply only to situation in